Greenville, North Carolina: Religion

-Greenville is predominantly Protestant Christian, with large concentrations of Baptists, Episcopalians, Methodists, and various other evangelical groups.
-Presbyterians and Disciples of Christ also constitute a significant portion of the population.

 The Roman Catholic community in Greenville has seen steady growth over the years, with the migration of Hispanic workers to the area, along with significant numbers of people from the Mid-Atlantic and northeastern United States who work for East Carolina University, the ECU Health, and other employers.
 There are two primary Catholic Parishes in Greenville including St. Gabriel of the Sorrowful Mother on Dickinson Avenue and St. Peter Catholic Church on East 4th Street.
 St. Gabriel's serves hundreds of Spanish speaking families and supports a Head Start program in the West Greenville area.
 St. Peter's Catholic Church in Greenville supports a day school for grades K-8.
 John Paul II Catholic High School supports grades 9–12.

 Greenville's Jewish community has seen continued growth.
 Congregation Bayt Shalom, a congregation affiliated with both Reform Judaism and Conservative Judaism, was previously led by the first African-American female rabbi in the United States, Alysa Stanton.

-The growth and diverse nature of the city's population has also resulted in the addition of an Islamic Mosque and Hindu Temple within the last decade.

-A minority of the city's population also identifies as "non-religious" or having no affiliation to any religion.